bnhf/openvpn-tap-external-web-ui/README.md

 ![Status page](docs/images/screenshot-brix-pc2_8080-2022.02.03-16_09_24.png?raw=true)

-Please note this project is in alpha stage.
-It still needs some work to make it secure and feature complete.
 If you have a functioning OpenVPN TAP Server on the same host as your Docker containers, you should be able to use this fork to monitor OpenVPN connections.

-Certificate generation and management is not finished.
+Certificate generation and management is also available, and should be compatible with PiVPN.
+You can use either this web-ui to create client certificates, or use PiVPN from the commandline.

 ## Motivation